inet-framework/inet-tutorials/configurator/doc/step10.rst

    :end-before: ####

 The transmitter power of radios determines their communication range.
-The range is set up so hosts are only in the range of the adjacent hosts in the chain. :ned:`RoutingTableCanvasVisualizer` is set to visualize routes to all destinations.
+The range is set up so that hosts are only in the range of the adjacent hosts in the chain. :ned:`RoutingTableCanvasVisualizer` is set to visualize routes to all destinations.
 The routing table visualization is simplified by turning off arrow labels and setting the arrow line shift to 0.
 The